flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/FileTransfersIntro.md

 The HPC is a little different that your desktop at home when it comes to storage, not just computing power.
 It's a shared resource, so we cant store everybody's data for all time - there just isn't enough space.

 On DeepThought, are two main storage tiers, with a smaller pool for your documents and scripts.
-Firstly our bulk storage (approx 250TB) is the 'Scratch' area (located at /scratch/user/$FAN) - and is slower, spinning Hard-Disk Drives (HDD's).
+Firstly our bulk storage (approx. 250TB) is the 'Scratch' area (located at /scratch/user/$FAN) - and is slower, spinning Hard-Disk Drives (HDD's).
 The smaller, hyper-fast NVMe Solid-State Drives (located at /local) are roughly 400GB on the 'standard' nodes (1-16) and 1.5TB on the 'high-capacity' nodes (19-21).

 There is a critical difference between these two locations.
 The /scratch area is a common storage area.
 You can access it from all of the login, management and compute nodes on the HPC.
 This is not the same as /local, which is only available on each compute node.
 That is - if you job is running on Node001, the /local only exists on that particular node - you cannot access it anywhere else on the HPC.